Axions and Dark Matter: The Strong CP Problem

-The Weyl-Dirac part ${\cal L}_W$ is about the spin-1/2 fermions and their couplings to gauge particles.
-The left-handed fermions are $SU(2)$ doublets and the right-handed fermions are $SU(2)$ singlets therefore our world is chiral.
-The quarks are $SU(3)$ triplets and the leptons are $SU(3)$ singlets so leptons are colorless.
-We can write the Weyl-Dirac Lagrangian as:
+The Weyl-Dirac part ${\cal L}_W$ describes the spin-1/2 fundamental fermions (the quarks and the leptons) and their couplings to the gauge particles.
+Since the left-handed fermions are SU(2) doublets and the right-handed fermions are SU(2) singlets, the standard model is chiral.
+The quarks are SU(3) triplets and the leptons are SU(3) singlets so the leptons do not participate the strong interactions.
+One can write the Weyl-Dirac Lagrangian as: